pausoto7/hydroGraphR/README.md

 **Option 2**: `create_hydrograph_faceted()`

-- This function creates a singel faceted hydrograph, making it easy to compare multiple stations side by side.
+- This function creates a single faceted hydrograph, making it easy to compare multiple stations side by side.

 ``` r